 The Agency does not offer research grants for sponsors of orphan medicines, but funding is available from the European Commission and other sources:

-- Horizon 2020, the EU Framework Programme for Research and Innovation (see the theme Personalising Health and Care which covers New therapies for rare diseases);
+- Horizon Europe, the EU Framework Programme for Research and Innovation (see the theme Personalising Health and Care which covers New therapies for rare diseases);

-- E-Rare, a transnational project for research programmes on rare diseases.
+- E-Rare ERA-NET for research programmes on rare diseases, a transnational project for research programmes on rare diseases.